History of EDM Machining

 Our EDM History

 At American Wire EDM, we’ve been providing EDM solutions to customers in all types of industries since 1985.
 We are proud to have worked in Electrical Discharge Machining for over 30 years, offering expertise and experience to our diverse customers.
-From our 12,000 square foot facility in Orange, California, we manufacture precision parts using state-of-the-art wire EDM machines.
+From our 12,000 square foot facility in Orange, California, we manufacture precision parts using state-of-the-art wire Electrical Discharge Machines.